lejon/T-SNE-Java/README.md

 The Barnes Hut version can also be run in parallel!
 We have seen from 40 % performance improvements on moderate datasets (ca 10 000 samples) to 400 % improvements on larger datasets (MNIST 60000 samples) compared to standard Barnes Hut.

+Running the parallel Barnes Hut t-SNE on MNIST 60000 takes 18.3 minutes on a 2013 Macbook Pro (theta=0.5, perplexity = 50, 1000 iterations)

 Both standard and parallel Barnes Hut is of course magnitudes faster than vanilla t-SNE.

 Great research by Dr. Maaten!!